JustinPaoletta/my_portfolio/README.md

 - **`npm run build`** - Build the project for production.
 Runs type-check first, then TypeScript compilation and Vite build.
 - **`npm run build:analyze`** - Build with source maps enabled for bundle analysis.
 Runs type-check first, then builds with `ANALYZE=true` flag.
-- **`npm run analyze`** - Alias for `build:analyze` - builds and opens bundle visualizer to analyze bundle composition and identify optimization opportunities.
+- **`npm run analyze`** - Build with analysis mode and open bundle visualizer to analyze bundle composition and identify optimization opportunities.

 ### 🧹 Cleanup Scripts